-Declining health, economic troubles, and other reasons often force aging parents to give up the comfort of their home and move in with their adult children.
+Declining health, economic troubles, and other reasons often force aging parents to give up the comfort of their home.
+Futhermore, move in with their adult children.
 To safely share a home with an elderly parent, homeowners must consider potential safety issues that may arise.
-Depending on their health and mobility of the senior family member, the home must undergo a series of minor or major modifications to keep everyone safe and at ease.
+Depending on their health and mobility of the senior family member.
+The home must undergo a series of minor or major modifications to keep everyone safe and at ease.
 Here are the most important ones.

 Rearrange the furniture